renanfranca/renanfranca.github.io/_posts/2023-06-20-implementing-placeholder-loading-in-vue.md

 ### Step V: modules-patch-loader/index.ts

-The changes is straightforward - it imports the Vue component `ModulesPatchLoaderVue` from `ModulesPatchLoader.vue` and then exports it.
+The changes are straightforward - it imports the Vue component `ModulesPatchLoaderVue` from `ModulesPatchLoader.vue` and then exports it.
 Here's the code:

 ```ts
 import ModulesPatchLoaderVue from './ModulesPatchLoader.vue';